effector/patronum/src/time/readme.md

 ### Returns

 `$time: Store<Time>` — Store contains unix timestamp snapshot, updates when `clock` triggers.
-If `getNow` is overrided, contains value this function returns.
+If `getNow` is overridden, contains value this function returns.
 By default, it is `number`.
 Initialized with `initial`, by default, it is `Date.now()`